1) Where are COPASA´s shares traded?

 All COPASA´s material facts, earnings results and other notices to the market are published simultaneously at CVM/Bovespa and at the investor relations area of the Company´s website (http://www.copasa.com.br), and sent later by email to persons registered to receive this information.
 To receive information by e-mail please register here.

-Complete financial statements are published annually on the newspapers "Valor Econômico", "Diário Oficial de Minas Gerais" and "Estado de Minas".
-Quarterly financial statements, press releases, presentations, material facts and notices to shareholders are available in the investor relations area of COPASA´s website (http://www.copasa.com.br).
+Quarterly financial statements, press releases, presentations, material facts and notices to shareholders are available on COPASA’s investor relations website (www.copasa.com.br/ri).
 Other information about the Company also may be obtained on the website of São Paulo Stock Exchange (www.bovespa.com.br) and at the Securities and Exchange Commission of Brazil - CVM (www.cvm.gov.br).

 How can I contact the Investor Relations Area?